DaanMatch/meeting-agendas/meetings/intro.md

-# Welcome to DaanMatch's Agenda
+# Welcome to DaanMatch's Weekly Agenda

 All meetings are hosted on Google Meets or Zoom. <br>
 Work communications on Slack. <br>
 Default Timezone: PST. <br>
 [Code of Conduct](CODE_OF_CONDUCT.md)

-## Weekly Agenda - 2022 May Week 1
+## 2022 May Week 1

 ```{admonition} Announcements - 2022 May
 :class: attention